<aside> <img src="/icons/list_gray.svg" alt="/icons/list_gray.svg" width="40px" /> Home | Research Aims | My journey

 Bioinformatics & Systems Biology

-My research focuses on understanding how gene expression is regulated (gene regulation).
-See below for my specific research aims.
+My research focuses on understanding how gene expression is regulated (see below for my specific research aims).

 🎓 Education